ultraleap/HandyBeam/README.rst

 About HandyBeam
 ***************

+See the acoustic field.
+A python package to simulate output of phased arrays.
+Super fast calculations with Huygens model implementation for OpenCL/GPU. virtual measurement tools useful for education and research in beam forming, e.g. focal spot size measure, side lobe measures, e.t.c

 **Do use HandyBeam for:**

-* quick visualisation of example acoustic fields
+* quick visualisation of example acoustic fields, focused, steered, virtual points e.t.c.
+* explore effects of array aperture shape, element count, element density, e.t.c.
+* 3D curved arrays, sparse arrays, and many 'special effects' possible

-* throw-away checks of what-if scenarios
+* Throw-away checks of what-if scenarios
 * development of task-specific research code
 * demonstrating that we are nice people (e.g. that we know what we are talking about, and that we are open-sourcing things)
 * education, exploration, having fun